-(16c) Sovereign credit default swaps should be based on the insurable interest principle whilst recognising that there can be interests in a sovereign issuer other than bond ownership.
+- (20) In relation to uncovered short selling of sovereign debt, the fact that a short sale will be covered by a purchase of the sovereign debt during the same day can be considered as an example of offering a reasonable expectation that settlement can be effected when due. - (21)Sovereign credit default swaps should be based on the insurable interest principle whilst recognising that there can be interests in a sovereign issuer other than bond ownership.
 These include hedging against the risk of default of the sovereign issuer where a natural or legal person has a long position in the sovereign debt of that issuer, or hedging against the risk of a decline in the value of the sovereign debt where the natural or legal person holds assets or is subject to liabilities which refer to public or private sector entities in the Member State concerned, the value of which is correlated to the value of the sovereign debt.
-Such assets should include, but not be limited to, financial contracts, a portfolio of assets or financial obligations, as well as interest rate or currency swap transactions with respect to which the sovereign credit default swap is used as a counterparty risk management tool for hedging exposure on financial and foreign trade contracts.

-No position or portfolio of positions used in the context of hedging exposures to a sovereign shall be considered an uncovered position in a sovereign credit default swap.
-This includes i.a. any exposures to the central, regional and local administration, public sector entities or any exposure guaranteed by any referred entity.
+Such assets should include, but should not be limited to, financial contracts, a portfolio of assets or financial obligations, as well as interest rate or currency swap transactions with respect to which the sovereign credit default swap is used as a counterparty risk management tool for hedging exposure on financial and foreign trade contracts.
+No position or portfolio of positions used in the context of hedging exposures to a sovereign should be considered an uncovered position in a sovereign credit default swap.
+This includes any exposures to the central, regional and local administration, public sector entities or any exposure guaranteed by any referred entity.
 Furthermore, exposure to private sector entities established in the Member State should also be included.
-All exposures shall be considered in this context including i.a. loans, counterparty credit risk (including potential exposure when\regulatory capital is required to such exposure), receivables and guarantees.
-It also includes indirect exposures to any of the referred entities obtained through i.a. exposure to indices, funds or special purpose vehicles.

-- (16d) Since entering into a sovereign credit default swap without underlying exposure to the risk of a decline in the value of the sovereign debt instrument may have an adverse impact on the stability of sovereign debt markets, natural or legal persons should be prohibited from entering into such uncovered credit default swap positions.
-However, at the first initial signals that the sovereign debt market is not functioning properly, the competent authority should be empowered to temporarily suspend such a restriction.
-Such a suspension should be based on the belief of the competent authority based on objective elements consisting of the analysis of certain indicators set out in this regulation.
-However, competent authorities should be empowered to use additional indicators. - (16e) It is also appropriate to include requirements on central counterparties relating to buy-in procedures and fines for failed settlement of transactions in those shares.
+All exposures shall be considered in this context including loans, counterparty credit risk (including potential exposure when regulatory capital is required to such exposure), receivables and guarantees.
+It also includes indirect exposures to any of the referred entities obtained through, inter alia, exposure to indices, funds or special purpose vehicles. - (22) Since entering into a sovereign credit default swap without underlying exposure to the risk of a decline in the value of the sovereign debt instrument may have an adverse impact on the stability of sovereign debt markets, natural or legal persons should be prohibited from entering into such uncovered credit default swap positions.
+However, at the first initial signals that the sovereign debt market is not functioning properly, the competent authority should be empowered to suspend temporarily such a restriction.
+Such a suspension should be based on the belief of the competent authority based on objective elements consisting of the analysis of certain indicators set out in this Regulation.
+However, competent authorities should be empowered to use additional indicators. - (23) It is also appropriate to include requirements on central counterparties relating to buy-in procedures and fines for failed settlement of transactions in those shares.
 The buy-in procedures and late settlement requirements should set basic standards relating to settlement discipline.
-The buy-in and fining requirements should be sufficiently flexible to permit the central counterparty which is responsible for ensuring such procedures are in place to be able to rely on another market participant to operationally perform the buy-in or impose the fine.
-However, for the proper functioning of financial markets it is essential to address wider aspects of settlement discipline in a horizontal legislative proposal. - (17) Measures relating to sovereign debt and sovereign credit default swaps including increased transparency and restrictions on uncovered short selling should impose requirements which are proportionate and at the same time avoid an adverse impact on the liquidity of sovereign bond markets and sovereign bond repurchase (repo) markets. - (18) Shares are increasingly admitted to trading on different trading venues both within the Union and outside the Union.
-Many large companies based outside the Union also have shares admitted to trading on a trading venue within the Union.
-For reasons of efficiency, it is appropriate to exempt securities from certain notification and disclosure requirements, where the principal venue for trading of that instrument is outside the Union.
+The buy-in and fining requirements should be sufficiently flexible to permit the central counterparty that is responsible for ensuring such procedures are in place to be able to rely on another market participant to perform operationally the buy-in or impose the fine.
+However, for the proper functioning of financial markets it is essential to address wider aspects of settlement discipline in a horizontal legislative proposal.